9623D-Double-Vision/DoubleVisionNB/README.md

 - [x] Whilden

 ## **Goals for Today**
-- [ ] tune PADs
+- [x] Tune PADs
-- [ ] finish wiring new robot
+- [x] Finish wiring new robot

 # 1/6/24 (Greenville Mann Robotics Uproar in the Upstate Competition)

+### Q7

-#### The first match we played in qualification match Q7 on the blue alliance and went against 86400H and 77240G while being allied with 9880D and won that match 77-25
+In the first match, we played on the blue alliance and went against 86400H and 77240G while being allied with 9880D. **We won this match with 77-25.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/game%201%20jl%20man.PNG">

+### Q26
-#### The second match we played in qualification match Q26 on the red alliance and went against 60708B and 9623W while being allied with 9880C and won that match 51-41
+In the second match, we played on the red alliance and went against 60708B and 9623W while being allied with 9880C. **We won this match with 51-41.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/2nd%20game%20JL%20mann.PNG">

+### Q38
-#### In the third match, we played in qualification match Q38 on the blue alliance and went against 85986A and 40994F while being allied with 1660A, and we lost that match 52-49
+In the third match, we played on the blue alliance and went against 85986A and 40994F while being allied with 1660A. **We lost this match with 52-49.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Capture.PNG">

+### Q53
-#### The fourth match we played in qualification match Q53 on the red alliance and went against 98791C and 49631B while being allied with 3796B and won that match 175-5
+In the fourth match, we played on the red alliance and went against 98791C and 49631B while being allied with 3796B. **We won this match with 175-5.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/4th%20game%20jl%20man.PNG">

+### Q64
-#### Fifth match we played in qualification match Q64 on the red alliance and went against 3796J and 9880B whilst being allied with 97625E and lost that match 58-72
+In the fifth match, we played on the red alliance and went against 3796J and 9880B whilst being allied with 97625E. **We lost this match with 58-72.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/5th%20game%20jl%20man.PNG">

+### Q72
-#### Sixth match we played in qualification match Q72 on the red alliance and went against 60708A and 86400T whilst being allied with 49631 and lost that match 67-77
+In the sixth match, we played on the red alliance and went against 60708A and 86400T whilst being allied with 49631. **We lost this match with 67-77.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/6th%20game%20jl%20mann.PNG">

-#### At the end of Qualification matches, we finished 3-3 and placed 32nd in the rankings with 6 WP, an OPR of 43.4, and a DPR of -4.4
+### At the end of Qualification matches, we finished 3-3 and placed 32nd in the rankings with 6 WP, an OPR of 43.4, and a DPR of -4.4

-## Knockout Round Alliance Selections
+### Alliance Selections
-We got selected by team 9623S, and we played in R16 6-1 vs 9880B and 9880A, we ended up losing 93-80
+We got selected by team 9623S.
+They finished 14th with a record of of 4-2-0 and placed 8th in skills.

+### R16 6-1
+We played on the red alliance and went against teams 9880B and 9880A. **We lost this match with 93-80.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/r16%20jl%20mann.PNG">